 Deutsche Bank also has been named as a defendant in two Canadian class proceedings brought in the provinces of Ontario and Quebec.
 Filed on 10 September 2015, these class actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to the Canadian Competition Act as well as other causes of action.
 Plaintiffs' motion for class certification in the Ontario action was granted on 14 April 2020.
-Discovery is ongoing.
+On 2 July 2021, Deutsche Bank entered into an agreement to settle the Canadian class proceedings.
+The settlement agreement remains subject to court approval.

 Deutsche Bank has also been named as a defendant in an amended and consolidated class action filed in Israel.
 This action asserts factual allegations similar to those made in the consolidated action in the United States and seeks damages pursuant to Israeli antitrust law as well as other causes of action.
 This action is in preliminary stages.

-On 10 November 2020, Deutsche Bank was named in an action issued (but not served upon Deutsche Bank) in the UK High Court of Justice (Commercial Court) brought by The ECU Group PLC.
-The claim has not been particularized and is in preliminary stage.
+On 10 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by The ECU Group PLC.
+The proceedings are at the pleadings stage and Deutsche Bank is in the process of preparing its defense.

 On 11 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by many of the same plaintiffs who brought Allianz, et al. v.
 Bank of America Corporation, et al. referred to above.
 The claim has not been particularized, but it is believed to be based upon factual allegations similar to those made in Allianz, et al. v.
-Bank of America Corporation, et al. This action is in preliminary stages.
+Bank of America Corporation, et al. The proceedings are at the pleadings stage and Deutsche Bank is in the process of preparing its defense.